Principal Investigator

 Alibek Kurbanov

-MASc - Chemical Engineering
+PhD - Chemical Engineering

-Alibek Kurbanov is from Turkmenistan and completed his B.Eng in Chemical Engineering at Tianjin University in China under a fully funded CSC scholarship.
+Alibek Kurbanov is from Turkmenistan and completed his BEng in Chemical Engineering at Tianjin University in China under a fully funded CSC scholarship.
 He has a background in photocatalysis with two co-authored publications on developing catalytic materials for hydrogen evolution from ammonia-borane (IJHE, 2023; JCIS, 2023).

-Alibek is currently pursuing his MASc in Chemical Engineering at McMaster University.
+Alibek is currently pursuing his PhD in Chemical Engineering at McMaster University.
 His research focuses on developing floating carbon nitride-based photocatalysts for solar-driven hydrogen production and wastewater treatment.
 Outside the lab, Alibek is a table tennis player and regularly competes in local tournaments across Ontario.
 Alibek can be reached at kurbanoa@mcmaster.ca

 Undergraduate Students